 It is not intended by the Committee to be heavy handed about rules, but we do have them for everyone's enjoyment and protection and we would be grateful if all members and visitors to our club abides by them!

-Our landlord is very tolerant of the cricket Club despite not being a cricket fan and we would respectfully request that you do not park on his grass verges or frighten his animals grazing near the Club nor leave litter on his land.
-He has asked that the gate off Corndean Lane to the Club be kept closed at all times.
+Our landlord is very tolerant of the cricket Club despite not being a cricket fan, and we would respectfully request that you do not park on his grass verges or mown areas, frighten his animals grazing near the Club nor leave litter on his land.
+He has asked that the gate off Corndean Lane to the Club be kept closed at all times and that children refrain from playing on the pillbox.

 Club Changing Policy